 Intriguingly, Olivier Ntcham perhaps offers the best option of a long-term replacement for Armstrong.
 The French midfielder has a clear eye for goal – with seven strikes already this season – despite spending much of his first campaign at Celtic playing in a more defensive position.
 Often tasked with a combative role alongside Scott Brown, the 21-year old may find his quick passing and excellent long-distance shooting would be of greater use behind the striker.

-The arrival of Charly Musonda on loan from Chelsea may also help in that regard.
+The arrival of Chelsea may also help in that regard.
 The young forward started against Kilmarnock in a No.10 role and although he never really got going in the match, he does have experienced playing behind the striker and through the middle of the pitch.
 A short-term fix, perhaps, but Celtic could certainly use all the goals they can get from that position in the squad.

 Whether Armstrong can reclaim his pivotal role in this team or whether the likes of Rogic, Ntcham or even Musonda can snatch it from him is still not clear.
 But what Rodgers has to ensure is that he finds a midfielder that can lighten the burden on his free-scoring wide players and strikers and develops a No.10 that can help win games when nothing else is working.